IanWhitney/kafka_brownbag/README.md

 #2411242:
 ```

-Or we can use a new Consumer that works with Avro messages:
+Or we can use a new Consumer that works with Avro messages and prints them in a nicer way:

 ```
 kafka-avro-console-consumer \